Park effects

-In sports, park effects are the unique factors of each stadium/arena which impact a game's outcome.
+In sports, park effects are the unique factors of each stadium or arena that impact a game's outcome.
 These effects are broken down into different components and used in advanced statistical analysis.
-While most sports have regulation-sized fields, some sports/leagues such as Major League Baseball (MLB) and NCAA Hockey, allow for varying field of play dimensions.
-The most common example of a park effect is a baseball stadium's batting park factor, but there exists other factors that impact all sports.
+While most sports have regulation-sized fields, some sports or leagues, such as Major League Baseball (MLB) and NCAA hockey, allow for varying field of play dimensions.
+The most common example of a park effect is a baseball stadium's batting park factor, but there exist other factors that impact all sports.
 Every stadium throughout the world has its own unique effects that impact the sports played there.